God’s Rainbow

 Instantly, those burdensome worry chains broke off.
 I cried again, but this time it was because I knew God had heard my prayers of concern and provided a reminder of His great sovereignty.

 Recall a rainbow sighting.
-Did seeing this help to focus you on God’s sovereignty and love?
+Did seeing this help you to focus on God’s sovereignty and love?

 Genre: Non-fiction